flutter/website/src/content/release/breaking-changes/flutter-plugins-configuration.md

 }
 ```

-Having both files output is a source of technical debt that complicates adding
+Having both files output is a source of technical debt that complicates new
-and supporting the `flutter` CLI.
+feature sets like not bundling `dev_dependency` plugins in a release app.

 ## Migration guide